misterrodger/Lean-DSA/README.md

 # Lean-DSA

 A collection of standard data structures and algorithms in lean Javascript.
+(Work in progress)

 This is not production-grade code.
 The idea is to aid understanding by exposing the underlying logic in a reasonably clear way.